Heuvelton Gobbler Gallop provides for food pantries

-HEUVELTON — A gray sky and a temperature around 40 degrees made for perfect weather for runners and walkers participating in the annual Heuvelton Gobbler Gallop Thursday morning.
+HEUVELTON — A gray sky and temperatures around 40 degrees made for perfect weather for runners and walkers participating in the annual Heuvelton Gobbler Gallop on Thursday morning.

 “Definitely one of our better ones,” race organizer Jacqueline Bill said about the conditions.
 “We’ve seen some things.”